RobbieSoutham/SkinLearning/README.md

 # MastersDiss
-A machine learning model for understanding the characteristics of skin
+Development of a machine learning model able to predict the material characteristics of skin using suction experiments.